bea-codes/bea-codes/README.md

 # Hey there!
 I'm Bea!👋

-### **I am**:
+### About me:
-- full-stackish developer based in **Recife, Brasil!**
+- I'm a back-end developer based in **Recife, Brasil!**
-- graduating in Sistemas para Internet - UNICAP, Brasil.
+- Graduated in Sistemas para Internet - UNICAP, Brasil.
-- studying web development 💻
+- I' currently working with Node.js and micro services architecture.

-- in general a very curious person!
+In my free time I am currently studying Go and learnign how to build custom ergonomic keyboards.

 ### Here are some technologies I'm familiar with: